 Previously: Board member and non-executive director, Start360; director of services, Missing People; senior development manager, Depaul Ireland

 Burkhard provides advice on international leadership, governance and management to many of the leading international civil society organisations (ICSOs) including Amnesty International, CARE, ChildFund, Greenpeace, Oxfam, Plan, Transparency International, World Vision and YWCA.
-He has been the executive director of the International Civil Society Centre, the common action platform for the world’s leading ICSOs, since 2007.
+He has been the executive director of the International Civil Society Centre, the common action platform for the world’s leading ICSOs, from 2007 to 2018.
 Burkhard has been board chair or board member of various organisations in Germany, Italy, Switzerland, India, Korea and Japan.
 He is the author of “The Hedgehog and the Beetle”, a book on the future of ICSOs.

 Previously: CEO, Save the Children International; CEO, Greenpeace Germany; CEO, terre des hommes Germany

 Check back soon for information on Caroline!

 Charles Williams is Head of Content at Marie Curie, the UK’s leading charity caring for people with any terminal illness.